-Tommy Leonard is an honorary member of the board of directors.
-The founder of the race, Tommy is its most ardent and enthusiastic supporter.
+Tommy Leonard was an honorary member of the board of directors.
+The founder of the race, Tommy was its most ardent and enthusiastic supporter.
 He dreamed and conceived of the race after watching the 1972 Olympic marathon, the last time that an American citizen, Frank Shorter, won the men’s marathon in an Olympic Game.
 An enthusiastic runner most of his life, he dreamed that someday he would see the Olympic champion run and win in Falmouth.
 With his unflinching persistence, calling on friends and connections in the fledgling running community, he charmed Shorter into coming to Falmouth for the first time in 1975 and the rest is history.
-Tommy’s dream not only has become a reality, he admits that the success and popularity of the race has far surpassed anything that he ever envisioned.
-Tommy has become a legend on his own right in the running community and beyond: his biography was written a few years ago and, most recently, Runners’ World magazine ran a feature article on his life in the August, 2011 issue.
-Tommy can’t run any more, but his enthusiasm and support for the race remains steadfast and true.
+Tommy’s dream not only became a reality, but the success and popularity of the race has far surpassed anything that he ever envisioned.
+Tommy became a legend in his own right in the running community and beyond: his biography was written a few years ago and Runners’ World magazine ran a feature article on his life in the August, 2011 issue.
+Tommy’s enthusiasm and support for the race was unmatched.
+The race was deeply saddened by the news of Tommy’s passing in January, 2019.
+We will continue to honor his enduring legacy.
 Tommy, we thank you and love you!

-Scott Ghelfi, President, joined the Falmouth Road Race, Inc. board of Directors in June of 2010 and has served as the president since 2012.
+Scott Ghelfi, President, joined the Falmouth Road Race, Inc. board of Directors in June of 2010 and served as the president from 2012-2017.
 A lifelong resident of Falmouth and frequent competitor in the Falmouth Road Race, Scott and his wife, Wendy, are owners of Ghelfi’s Candies and Ice Cream (in Falmouth and Mashpee) and Caline for Kids in Falmouth.
 Scott was a member of the Falmouth High School cross country and track teams.
 He captained the teams his senior year during which they won State titles all three seasons.
 Scott is a 1985 graduate of the University of New Hampshire where he competed in cross country and track.
 He stays competitive by playing tennis, golfing and running.
-He is also very involved with Falmouth Youth Hockey as a coach.
+He is also very involved with the Falmouth Recreation Committee and as a longtime coach with Falmouth Youth Hockey.
 Scott and Wendy have two children, Durham and Hannah.
-Email

-Donna M. Tocci, has served on the board since the fall of 2010.
-Donna has over 20 years experience as a public relations and communications professional.
+Donna M. Tocci has over 20 years experience as a public relations and communications professional.
 Most recently, Donna was Vice President, Group Director for the integrated brand agency Digitas, where she led the social marketing practice in the Boston office.
 Previously, Donna was Director of Web/New Media for Ingersoll Rand and managed all public relations and media for the Kryptonite brand.
 She is a 20-year volunteer for the road race and was influential in the developement of the media program and the press tent on race day.
 Donna has also worked as an event organizer for SportSmith, DMSE Sports, Inc. and the Boston Athletic Association.
-Email.